The Urban Time Warp

 Can Nature Slow Time?
 Where does the time go?

 If you’ve felt as if time is speeding up, you’re not alone.
 Studies show an increasing number of people report feeling short on time.
 Exacerbated in urban settings, our fast-paced lives and modern use of technology eat up hours.
 This is what we call the Urban Time Warp: the palpable sense that time has quickened.
-However, a recent study by Dr. Ricardo A. Correia proposes that spending time in Nature can actually expand our perception of time, mitigating the pervasive sense of time scarcity.
+However, a recent study by Dr. Ricardo A. Correia proposes that spending time in nature can actually expand our perception of time, mitigating the pervasive sense of time scarcity.

 How do we perceive time?